Spring-io-2024-modulith-workshop/conference-kata-implementation-modulith/workshop-steps/step-06-spring-modulith-fixing-dependencies.md

 ## Fix module dependencies

-We all are know the following principle:
+We all know the following principle:

 ```text
 high-level modules should depend on abstractions rather than concrete
 implementations.
 ```

-Let's use interfaces to fix the dependencies.
+Let's use interfaces to correctly expose the module dependencies.

 ```java
 package com.acme.conferencesystem.cfp;